Bumai-Benjamin/GLBecomm/README.md

-# GLBecom — Static Ecommerce Demo
+# Give Love Back — Ecommerce Demo

-This repository is a small React + Vite ecommerce demo with a hero page (Three.js animated background), store, contact page, and a mini-cart.
+This is a minimal, high-contrast ecommerce experience built with React + Vite.
+It features a typographic hero with a subtle particle background, an auto-rotating gallery, a clean store grid, and a lightweight mini-cart.

 Run locally
 -----------